VikSil/UC_journal_automation/README.md

 Make sure that there are no spaces on either line in the `credentials.env` file

+## Dockerfile and further automations

 Previously this automation script was deployed on a windows local machine and required a manual chromedriver install.
-However, with with this docker implementation and the use of the [webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager) package this is no longer required and is also automated.
+However, with this docker implementation and the use of the [webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager) package this is no longer required as this step is automated.

 All the user needs to do now is build dockerfile image by running the following command from within side the UC_journal_automation directory.

     docker build -t uc .

-🔴❗ IMPORTANT  🔴❗
-* The names of the columns does not matter, but the sequence does.
-* Make dure that APPLICATION DATE format is '%Y-%m-%d' or change DATE_FORMAT global variable in `main.py` file.
-* STATUS column must contain `Applied` or `Unsuccessful`.
-* Data from URL and NOTES columns will be submitted into the **Notes** field on the UC journal form.

 ## Execution